wasami/DiscordBot/README.md

 Then once you have a Discord account, login and create your own server!

 ### Create your own Bot
-Head over to https://discordapp.com/developers/applications/ and create a new application.
+Head over to [Discords developer portal](https://discordapp.com/developers/applications/) and create a new application.
 Then navigate to the Bot setting page and create a bot.

 ### Add your bot to your server